IgorFurman/VapeShop/README.md

  - **UpdateUser** component is responsible for rendering a form that allows the user to update their password and profile information.
 It provides inputs for entering a new password and fields for updating the user's first name, last name, email, city, street, and postal code.
 The component communicates with Firebase to update the user's password and profile data.

- - **User** component displays the user's data, including their name, email, address, order history, and favorite products.
+ - **UserProfile** component displays the user's data, including their name, email, address, order history, and favorite products.
 It also provides the option to edit the user's profile information and log out.
 The component retrieves the user's data from Firebase and displays it accordingly.

 ## Context